jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (c) notice of the right of the permit holder to appeal (as set out in section 99L).

 ### 99L Right of appeal
-(1) A permit holder who has made an objection under section 99K may, in accordance with the rules of court, appeal to a District Court against the chief executive's determination of the objection.
+(1) A permit holder who has made an objection under section 99K may, in accordance with the rules of court, appeal to the District Court against the chief executive's determination of the objection.
 (2) An appeal must be made not later than 20 working days after the date on which the permit holder is notified of the chief executive's decision under section 99K(6).
 (3) The District Court may confirm, reverse, or modify the decision and, if applicable,— (a) amend the relevant royalty return or default assessment; and (b) specify the amount of any money to be paid by the permit holder to the Crown or to be refunded to the permit holder, as the case may be.
-(4) A decision of a District Court under subsection (3) may be appealed to the High Court, but only if— (a) the ground of the appeal is that the decision is erroneous in point of law; or (b) the District Court has determined that an amount of money is payable to the Crown and the amount is more than $2,000.
+(4) A decision of the District Court under subsection (3) may be appealed to the High Court, but only if— (a) the ground of the appeal is that the decision is erroneous in point of law; or (b) the District Court has determined that an amount of money is payable to the Crown and the amount is more than $2,000.
 (5) To avoid doubt, an appeal may be taken under subsection (4) by the permit holder or the chief executive (on behalf of the Crown).